OBD-II Port Not Working? Here’s How to Troubleshoot the Issue

 2. Check the Vehicle Battery

-An OBD2 scanner can not communicate with the vehicle because the vehicle voltage is too low.
-The voltage in the car should be around 12.5 when the vehicle is off and around 14 volts when the engine is running.
+An OBD-II scanner can not communicate with the vehicle when the battery voltage is too low.
+The system’s necessary voltage must be around 12.5 V when the vehicle is off and around 14 V when the engine is running.

 3. Damaged OBD Port Pins

-Bend pins at the OBD-II port are another likely reason the OBD port is not working.
+Bent pins in the OBD-II port are another likely reason the system is not working.
 These diagnostic sockets are electrical connectors with wires pinned inside them.

 The pins can get pushed in, bent, or detached at the back of the plug.